acorderob/sd-webui-prompt-postprocessor/README.md

 Notes:

 * The Dynamic Prompts format `{2$$__flavours__}` does not work as expected.
 It will only output one value.
 You can write is as `{r2$$__flavours__}` to get two values, but they may repeat since the evaluation of the wildcard is independent of the choices selection.
-* Whitespace in the choices is not ignored like in Dynamic Prompts, but will be cleaned up if the appropriate settings are checked.
+* Whitespace around the choices is not ignored like in Dynamic Prompts, but will be cleaned up if the appropriate settings are checked.

 ### Wildcards